-Access to the University of Michigan’s networks is provided in support of students’ academic and research activities, as well as reasonable and appropriate personal use.
-For brevity, references to ‘my computer’ below refer to desktop computers, laptops, small format computers (i.e Arduino/Raspberry Pi), cell phones, gaming devices, and any other device that connects to the University of Michigan network.
+Access to the University of Michigan’s networks is provided in support of students’ academic and research activities and reasonable and appropriate personal use.
+For brevity, references to ‘my computer’ below refer to desktop computers, laptops, small format computers (i.e., Arduino/Raspberry Pi), cell phones, gaming devices, and any other device that connects to the University of Michigan network.

 - I understand that I am responsible for the security of my computer and for all activity originating from my devices, including but not limited to:

 - Sharing of music or other media files; and

 - Other users who have gained access to my computer.

 - I understand that I am not guaranteed a network connection or a specific amount of network bandwidth.
 Network resources may be managed to optimize the performance of some essential applications or resources and slow down other applications or resources.

 - I will not:

 - Provide access to any university computing resource to anyone not eligible or allow others to access such resources using my identity.

 - Redistribute or provide access to university computing resources for any fee or other consideration.

 - Perform any action that denies another network user access to network resources.